dani882/cce-challenge/README.md

 sam build --use-container
 ```

-The SAM CLI installs dependencies defined in `functions/*/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
+The SAM CLI installs dependencies defined in `functions/*/requirements.txt` and `functions/*/package.json`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

+## Deploy to AWS
+To create the stack just use the `san deploy --guided` command.
+Then just follow the wizard.

 ## Cleanup